SepRula/SepRula/README.md

 ## About Me

-👦 - First and last name: Supakorn Khandongdee
+👦 - First and last name: Supakorn Khantongdee

 🎓 - Studying: Studying at Silpakorn University, Faculty of Engineering